-Capital work in progress pertains to the new factory building which is still under construction.
-The capital commitment relating to this project at the reporting date amounted to BD 439,252 (2020: BD 223,000).
+Capital work in progress pertains to the factory and the extension of the office building.
+The factory has been completed and put in service during the current year.
+The related capital commitment as at the reporting date amounted to BD 32,000 (2021: BD 439,252).